Yassiri383j/DarkNighter/ThemeUpdates.md

 Version 1.1.5
 - Recolored the online status for mobile!
 - Fixed some displaying glitches

 Version 2.0.0
-- Some icons has been recolored
+- Some icons has been recolored!
 - Some badges now are recolored :)
 - NEW: Custom sounds!!!
 Currently this version has:
-User_join
+-User_join
-User_left
+-User_left
-User_mute
+-User_mute
-User_unmute
+-User_unmute

 More will come very soon..